-This is an accurate model of the governor device used in certain types of electric lifts, and it can of course be used in all Meccano lifts, in fact in all models that are driven by Electric Motors.
+This is an accurate model of the governor device used in certain types of electric elevator.
+It can of course be used in all Meccano elevators, in fact in all models that are driven by Electric Motors.

-The governor consists essentially of two Simple Bell Cranks 4 pivoted to two horizontal $3\frac{1}{2}''$ Strips, which are secured rigidly by Bolts inserted one in each side of a Collar secured to the governor spindle 1, two Washers on each Bolt being used for spacing purposes.
-The 2'' Pulleys 2 are connected by $\frac{1}{2}''$ Bolts but are spaced apart by Nuts so that the Threaded Pin on the Strip 6 may easily pass between them.
-A Compression Spring is inserted between the Pulleys and the Collar carrying the $3\frac{1}{2}''$ Strips, and $1\frac{1}{2}''$ Strips are pivoted to the top Pulley 2 and to the Bell Cranks 4.
-The Strip 6 is pivoted to the Motor side plate and is provided with a Spring Buffer 7 forming a contact stud.
+The governor consists essentially of two Simple Bell Cranks 4 pivoted to two horizontal 31 Strips, which are secured rigidly by bolts inserted one in each side of a Collar secured to the governor spindle 1, two Washers on each bolt being used for spacing purposes.
+The 2" Pulleys 2 are connected by 1" Bolts but are spaced apart by nuts so that the Threaded Pin on the Strip 6 may easily pass between them.
+A Compression Spring is inserted between the Pulleys and the Collar carrying the 31" Strips, and 11" Strips are pivoted to the top Pulley 2 and to the Bell Cranks 4.
+The Strip 6 is pivoted to the Motor side plate and is provided with a contact stud (a Spring Buffer) 7.

 A portion of the Rod 10 is covered with brown paper, stuck on with gum.
-A length of Spring Cord, drawn out straight, is secured to the Collar 11 and is then laid on in a smooth spiral over the paper, and finished off a short distance from the top end of the paper.
+A length of 27 B.I.
+Resistance Wire (part No. 312) is secured to the Collar 11 and is then laid on in a smooth spiral over the paper, and finished off a short distance from the top end of the paper.
 The Double-arm Crank 9 is insulated from the base and carries a terminal 12.
 Another terminal 13 is also insulated from the base and is connected to the Motor terminal 8, while the other Motor terminal is "earthed" by connecting it to the frame of the model.
-The Accumulator is connected to terminals 12 and 13.
+The dry cell battery is connected to terminals 12 and 13.